omnypay/omnypay-sdk-android/README.md

 - Download the OmnyPay SDK for android.
 For details see <a href="https://github.com/omnypay/omnypay-sdk-android">here</a>.
 - Select your application project in the project explorer and click on new module.
 Select import .AAR/.JAR package.
 Select the downloaded AAR android library.

-## Registration
-- Register your app at http://www.omnypay.net/ and save merchantId

 ## Integrating with core services
 There are two main classes of SDK: